oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/montserrat.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor Sarah TUCKER (since 6 April 2023)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor Sarah TUCKER (since 6 April 2023)
-- `head of government`: Premier Easton TAYLOR-FARRELL (since 19 November 2019)
+- `政府首腦`: Premier Easton TAYLOR-FARRELL (since 19 November 2019)
-- `cabinet`: Executive Council consists of the governor, the premier, 3 other ministers, the attorney general, and the finance secretary
+- `内閣`: Executive Council consists of the governor, the premier, 3 other ministers, the attorney general, and the finance secretary
-- `elections/appointments`: the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party usually becomes premier
+- `選舉/任命`: the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party usually becomes premier
 **note**:  effective with Constitution Order 2010, October 2010, the office of premier replaced the office of chief minister

 ### 立法部門
-- `description`: unicameral Legislative Assembly (12 seats; 9 members directly elected in a single constituency by absolute majority vote in 2 rounds to serve 5-year terms)
+- `描述`: unicameral Legislative Assembly (12 seats; 9 members directly elected in a single constituency by absolute majority vote in 2 rounds to serve 5-year terms)
-- `elections`: last held on 18 November 2019 (next to be held in 2024)
+- `選舉`: last held on 18 November 2019 (next to be held in 2024)
-- `election results`: percent of vote by party - MCAP 42.7%, PDM 29.9%, other 17.1%; seats by party - MCAP 5, PDM 3, independent 1; composition - men 8, women 4, percentage women 33.3%
+- `選舉結果`: percent of vote by party - MCAP 42.7%, PDM 29.9%, other 17.1%; seats by party - MCAP 5, PDM 3, independent 1; composition - men 8, women 4, percentage women 33.3%
 **note**:  the Assembly elects the speaker from the outside for a 5-year term; the Assembly includes 2 ex-officio members, the attorney general and the financial secretary

 ### 司法部門
-- `highest court(s)`: the Eastern Caribbean Supreme Court (ECSC) is the superior court of the Organization of Eastern Caribbean States; the ECSC - headquartered on St. Lucia - consists of the Court of Appeal - headed by the chief justice and 4 judges - and the High Court with 18 judges; the Court of Appeal is itinerant, traveling to member states on a schedule to hear appeals from the High Court and subordinate courts; High Court judges reside in the member states, with 1 assigned to Montserrat; Montserrat is also a member of the Caribbean Court of Justice
+- `最高法院`: the Eastern Caribbean Supreme Court (ECSC) is the superior court of the Organization of Eastern Caribbean States; the ECSC - headquartered on St. Lucia - consists of the Court of Appeal - headed by the chief justice and 4 judges - and the High Court with 18 judges; the Court of Appeal is itinerant, traveling to member states on a schedule to hear appeals from the High Court and subordinate courts; High Court judges reside in the member states, with 1 assigned to Montserrat; Montserrat is also a member of the Caribbean Court of Justice
-- `judge selection and term of office`: chief justice of Eastern Caribbean Supreme Court appointed by the Her Majesty, Queen ELIZABETH II; other justices and judges appointed by the Judicial and Legal Services Commission, and independent body of judicial officials; Court of Appeal justices appointed for life with mandatory retirement at age 65; High Court judges appointed for life with mandatory retirement at age 62
+- `法官遴選和任期`: chief justice of Eastern Caribbean Supreme Court appointed by the Her Majesty, Queen ELIZABETH II; other justices and judges appointed by the Judicial and Legal Services Commission, and independent body of judicial officials; Court of Appeal justices appointed for life with mandatory retirement at age 65; High Court judges appointed for life with mandatory retirement at age 62
-- `subordinate courts`: magistrate's court
+- `下級法院`: magistrate's court

 ### 政黨
 Movement for Change and Prosperity or MCAP People's Democratic Movement or PDM